Cryptic flycatcher

 The cryptic flycatcher (Ficedula crypta) is a species of bird in the family Muscicapidae.

 It is endemic to the Philippines only being found in the island of Mindanao.
 Its natural habitat is tropical moist mid-montane forests from 600 - 1,500 meters.

 Description

-EBird describes the bird as "A small bird.
-Dark brown above with a rufous tail, a white belly, a pale gray chest, and a buffy face and throat.
-Forages low down or on the ground and may sit motionless for periods of time.
-Similar to female Little slaty flycatcher, but has a rufous tail, a brown throat, and black rather than orange legs.
-Gives a short descending trill."

 Its drab colour, low foraging areas and its habit of being perched motionless most likely makes this bird overlooked and unnoticed.

 Habitat and conservation status

 Found in both primary and secondary forest.
 It is a mid-montane species with its altitude range of where it is seen is 600 - 1,500 meters above sea level.
 It is known to forage low in the tree line, often perching on the ground.